MobileKOTH/MKOTH-GSuite/README.md

 - https://pastebin.com/wMefPGjn

 ## Prerequisite
+### Syntax
+Written in TypeScript, to be transpiled into ES 5 and exported as .gs files to be deployed in the Google App Script Runtime.

 ### Deployment
-Each folder in build (after transpiling from TypeScript in src) is a script project to be embedded to a G Suite application.
+Each folder the in the `build/` folder (after transpiling from TypeScript in `src/` folder) is a script project to be embedded to a G Suite application, with exception to the "Common" folder in which the files are to be shared across the script projects.
 - `Series Data` is attached to the [main and public data](https://docs.google.com/spreadsheets/d/1VRfWwvRSMQizzBanGNRMFVzoYFthrsNKzOgF5wKVM5I) for MKOTH.
 - `Internal Data` is attached to the internal data, which stores unexposed data such as raw series submissions, which are series pending for approval, and player series submission ids.
 - `Submission Form` is attached to the series submission [google form](https://docs.google.com/forms/d/1Ccym-20keX_AbFlELm1s0nYNsST71GJMzUcIusz7bIU) which is bound to the `Internal Data` to process series submissions.